How to setup a .NET MAUI Discrete Slider?

 Conclusion

-If you have any queries or require clarifications, please let us know in the comment section below.
+If you have any queries or require clarification, please let us know in the comment section below.
 You can also contact us through our support forums, Direct-Trac, or feedback portal.
 We are always happy to assist you!